CappePolito/CI2024_project-work/Report.md

     parent1.successors = successors1
     parent2.successors = successors2

+#used done
-def is_valid_depth(child1, child2, generation):
+def is_valid_depth(child1, child2, generation, num_gens):
-    depth1 = get_tree_depth(child1)
+    """Check if children have valid depths, with deterministic adaptive relaxation.""" depth1 = get_tree_depth(child1)
     depth2 = get_tree_depth(child2)

-    # More permissive depth check that relaxes as generations progress
+    # Deterministically increase allowed depth as evolution progresses
+    evolution_progress = generation / num_gens
-    max_allowed_depth = MAX_TREE_DEPTH
+    max_allowed_depth = MAX_TREE_DEPTH + int(2 * evolution_progress)
-    if np.random.rand() < (generation / NUM_GENS) * 0.3:
-        # Occasionally allow slightly deeper trees in later generations
-        max_allowed_depth += 2

     return depth1 <= max_allowed_depth and depth2 <= max_allowed_depth
 ```

-## Helper Functions for Mutation & Crossover
+## Mutation & Crossover Helpers

-- **`get_mutation_strategies(current_size, growth_factor)`**
+- **`get_mutation_strategies(current_size, generation, num_gens)`**
-  Chooses mutation types (“point_mutation”, “subtree_replacement”, “grow”, “shrink”) and assigns probabilities that favor growth when trees are small (size < 15) and a balanced mix when larger.
-Normalizes so probabilities sum to 1.
+  Compute mutation operators and their probabilities conditioned on tree size and evolution progress.
+  - Returns a normalized list of strategy-probability pairs (point, subtree, grow, shrink).
+  - Encourages growth for small trees early and more shrinking for large/late-stage trees.
+  - Used by the mutation scheduler to adapt exploration/exploitation over generations.

 - **`select_mutation_strategy(strategies)`**
-  Randomly selects one strategy name from the list of `(name, probability)` pairs using the given probabilities.
+  Sample a mutation strategy from a probability distribution.
+  - Input: list of `(name, prob)` pairs.
+Output: chosen strategy name.
+  - Simple utility used by the main mutation routine.

 - **`select_node_for_mutation(all_nodes, mutation_type)`**
-  Picks a node to mutate.
-If the strategy is “grow”, 70% chance to pick among leaf nodes (to extend the tree); otherwise chooses uniformly from all nodes.
+  Pick a node to mutate with bias towards leaves for growth operations.
+  - Prefers leaf nodes when `mutation_type == "grow"` (configurable probability), otherwise samples uniformly.
+  - Used to target sensible locations for grow/shrink/point mutations.

 - **`replace_subtree(node, new_subtree, parent=None, parent_idx=None)`**
-  Attempts to replace `node` with `new_subtree`.
-  1. If `parent` and `parent_idx` provided: replaces in the parent’s successor list.
-  2. Else if arities match: copies operator, data, name, and reconnects successors one by one.
+  Replace a node's subtree with `new_subtree`, respecting arity and parent constraints.
+  - If parent and index provided, replaces by reassigning parent's successors.
+  - Otherwise attempts an in-place content/successor swap when arities match.
-  Returns `True` on success, `False` otherwise.
+  - Returns `True` on success, `False` otherwise.
+Useful for safe subtree swaps without breaking tree invariants.

-- **`find_parent_and_index(root, node)`**
+- **`find_parent_and_index(root, node, path=None)`**
-  Recursively searches from `root` to locate the direct parent of `node` and its index among `parent.successors`.
-Returns `(parent, index)` or `None`.
+  Locate the parent of `node` and the index within the parent's successors.
+  - Traverses the tree and returns `(parent, index)` or `None` if not found.
+  - Used by mutation/crossover operators that need parent access for replacements.

 - **`apply_point_mutation(ind, node, gp_instance, current_depth, max_depth)`**
-  If `node` is internal and depth allows, replaces it with a small randomly generated subtree (size up to 3) or simply swaps its operator via `replace_subtree`.
+  Apply a local operator/terminal change at `node` (operator swap or terminal perturbation).
+  - For internal nodes: replace the operator with another of the same arity and update the name.
+  - For leaves: mutate variables (switch `x#`) or perturb constants.
+  - Returns the (possibly modified) individual.
+Used for fine-grained exploration.

 - **`apply_subtree_replacement(ind, node, gp_instance, generation, current_depth, max_depth)`**
-  Generates a new subtree of size influenced by `generation` and attempts up to five times to graft it in place of `node`, using either direct parent replacement or `replace_subtree` when arity matches.
+  Replace `node` with a newly generated subtree while respecting depth/arity constraints.
+  - New subtree size adapts with evolution progress; multiple attempts are tried to satisfy depth limits.
+  - Handles root replacement, parent-index replacement, and content-based replacement when compatible.
+  - Returns the updated individual or the original if replacement fails.

 - **`apply_grow_mutation(ind, node, gp_instance, generation, current_depth, max_depth)`**
-  When `node` is a leaf: replaces it in its parent with a larger subtree.
-  When internal: picks one child and replaces it with a larger subtree.
-  Both use up to five attempts to ensure arity compatibility.
+  Increase tree complexity by inserting a new subtree at/under `node`.
+  - Chooses a growth size based on generation progress and enforces depth budget.
+  - Replaces a leaf via its parent or inserts under a non-leaf child.
+  - Attempts several creations to avoid violating depth constraints.

-- **`apply_shrink_mutation(ind, node)`**
+- **`apply_shrink_mutation(ind, gp_instance, node)`**
-  For non-leaf `node`, finds its parent and replaces `node` with one of its own children, thereby pruning the tree.
+  Simplify the tree by replacing `node` with a smaller subtree or an existing child.
+  - Can replace the root with one of its children or swap a non-root node with a child or new terminal.
+  - Useful for parsimony pressure and recovering from bloat.

 - **`select_crossover_point(nodes, growth_bias)`**
+  Choose a crossover point (prefers internal nodes later in evolution).
-  Chooses a crossover point: skips the root and, with probability `growth_bias`, picks among internal nodes; otherwise picks any non-root node uniformly.
+  - Skips the root and uses `growth_bias` to favor internal nodes; otherwise samples non-root nodes uniformly.
+  - Used to control how disruptive crossover is across generations.

 - **`swap_subtrees(parent1, parent2, point1, point2)`**
-  Identifies each point’s index in its parent’s successor list, then swaps the two subtrees by reassigning `parent.successors`.
+  Exchange subtrees between two parents at specified crossover points.
+  - Locates indices of the points in their respective parents' successors and swaps them atomically.
+  - Core operation for subtree crossover.

-- **`is_valid_depth(child1, child2, generation)`**
+- **`is_valid_depth(child1, child2, generation, num_gens)`**
-  Checks both offspring depths against `MAX_TREE_DEPTH`, but with a small chance (proportional to `generation/NUM_GENS`) to allow depth + 2 in later generations, supporting controlled bloat.
+  Check depth constraints for offspring with deterministic adaptive relaxation.
+  - Computes depths and allows a small, generation-dependent depth increase (`MAX_TREE_DEPTH + int(2 * progress)`).
+  - Ensures children do not violate the (adaptively relaxed) maximum depth before acceptance.